-All possible routes of escape from the examination room, such as ventilation ducts and sink drains, should be blocked prior to handling amphibians.
+All possible routes of escape from the examination room, such as ventilation ducts and sink drains, should be blocked before handling amphibians.
 Recommended supplies include a mist bottle containing dechlorinated water, which can be used to keep amphibians moist when handled, dip nets, a small air pump with airline and air stone, a water quality test kit, a small room humidifier, tryptic soy broth blood culture vials, the anesthetic tricaine methane sulfonate, and a microliter syringe.
 Fine-tipped culture swabs, glass slides, coverslips, scalpel blades of various sizes, an assortment of needles and syringes, sterile red-rubber tubes, and sterile saline should also be readily accessible.

-Prior to handling, the animal's body condition, agility, posture, and behavior should be noted.
+Before handling, the animal's body condition, agility, posture, and behavior should be noted.
 Parasitic or microbial infections, malformation, or nutritional deficiencies may cause asymmetry.
 Loss of muscle mass commonly occurs as a result of improper nutrition, improper environmental temperatures, or chronic disease (eg, mycobacteriosis, chromomycosis, microsporidiosis).
 Neurologic impairment may be detected by first watching the animal move about its enclosure and then assessing its response to the introduction of stimuli.
 Neurologic impairment may also be suspected if an amphibian is unable to maintain equilibrium or exhibits an abnormal swimming pattern.
-When handled, most amphibians attempt to escape, withdrawing limbs that are grasped.
+When handled, most normal amphibians attempt to escape, withdrawing limbs that are grasped.
 Placed upside down, most species will attempt to right themselves.
 Touching the eyes typically elicits a blink reflex or withdrawal of the globe.

-Last full review/revision July 2011 by Brent R. Whitaker, MS, DVM
+Last full review/revision September 2013 by Brent R. Whitaker, MS, DVM